 Eucalyptus, menthol, and rosemary come together in this homemade mentholated rub to offer the perfect cooling, soothing trifecta.

-Eucalyptus is indigenous to Australia, where the aborigines historically chewed the roots for water in the outback and used the leaves in a variety of health-supporting applications.
+Eucalyptus is indigenous to Australia, where the Aboriginal and Torres Strait Islander People historically chewed the roots for water in the outback and used the leaves in a variety of health-supporting applications.
 In the early 19th century, practitioners of Eclectic medicine in the U.S. used a eucalyptus steam inhalation technique to soothe a variety of chest and sinus issues.

 Similarly, menthol has a long history of use with respiratory symptoms.
 Menthol crystals are a 100% natural product that is steam distilled from corn mint (Mentha arvensis).
 They are the solid constituent, obtained by freezing the distilled oil to reach a temperature of -7.6° F, at which point the menthol crystallizes into satiny, beautifully formed crystals.
 Their minty aroma makes them popular in throat lozenges, toothpastes, mouthwashes, etc., but is also particularly wonderful for a congested nose and chest.
 Menthol crystals are so concentrated, it only takes a small amount to be effective.